Getting Along With Your Roommate

 Community events are great opportunities to connect with neighbors.
 Ask your CA for information about upcoming events.

-Roommate Success Plan
+Roommate Action Plan

 Housing & Residential Life believes that your roommate is not only someone with whom you will live, but also a partner in your success here at the University.
-To help you get to know your roommate(s) and build a strong foundation for your relationship, your Community Advisor (CA) will help you create a Roommate Success Plan.
+To help you get to know your roommate(s) and build a strong foundation for your relationship, your Community Advisor (CA) will help you create a Roommate Action Plan.
 In this meeting, you will have the opportunity to share why you came to the U and what you hope to achieve while you are here.
 Your CA will also help you and your roommate(s) develop shared expectations around room use, sleeping patterns, sharing, guests, and cleanliness.
 Additionally, you and your roommate(s) will explore commitments you will make to help one another succeed.

 Throughout the year, keep in mind that your CA will be available to help you revisit this conversation or update shared expectations.
 Your Residence Director is also available to partner in your success with your roommate(s).